Orphan Age shows a dystopia where children have been left behind

-Orphan Age is a simulator game on PC where the children have inherited the earth — but unfortunately, it’s been ravaged by war.
+Orphan Age is a simulator game where the children have inherited the earth — but unfortunately, it’s been ravaged by war.
 French indie developer Studio Black Flag is launching a Kickstarter campaign for it today, and a playable alpha demo is available now.
+The team is aiming for a release on PC this December.

 Much like 11 Bit Studios’ excellent survival sim game, This War of Mine, Orphan Age is all about the civilian casualties of conflict.
 Players are responsible for a ragtag group of children, each of whom has different skills.
 They must gather resources, build, and attempt to eke out a living in a bombed-out city as war rages around them.
 Theirs is a futuristic dystopian world, and players will determine if they become looters or hackers, all in the name of survival.